Guides for how to perform various updates to this website

 - Navigate to (click on) the

-project. - Cick the
+HollandVT/Websiteproject. - Cick the

-page is loaded, use the file navigator on the left-hand side to expand thewebsite
+Web IDEpage is loaded, use the file navigator on the left-hand side to expand thewebsitefolder, then thepagesfolder and then thepages-root-folderto expand it. - Click on the

-page and it will open in the right-hand pane. - On line 13 (at the time of this documentation), remove the hashtag (
+index.mdpage and it will open in the right-hand pane. - On line 13 (at the time of this documentation), remove the hashtag (

-.
+#) before the wordmessage.
 The presence of this hashtag disables the bulletin, and the absence of the hashtag enables the bulletin. - Replace the text between the quotes with whatever message needs to be delivered to the town.

 - The

-setting is how you set the color of the bulletin.
+levelsetting is how you set the color of the bulletin.
 The options are success (green), info (blue-gray), warning (orange), and alert (red). - In most cases you can keep the

-which disables redirection.
+urlset to"/"which disables redirection.
 If however there is a link you would like to provide for further context, either to another page on this website or to an external page, you can place the link between the quotes in place of the slash. - Click on the “source control” icon on the left.
 It looks like 3 dots with a couple connecting lines and should now have notifications next to it which signifies the number of things you have changed or added.

 - In the “Commit message” text box, type in a comment that describes what you are adding or changing.
 This is useful to help track changes to the website over time.